aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 #### Create a module definition

 A module definition exposes your components to the rest of the application.

-To create a module definition, create a new file *src/app/listTab/listTab.module.ts* with the following content:
+To create the *ListTabModule* definition, create a new file *src/app/listTab/listTab.module.ts* with the following content:

 ```javascript
 import { IonicModule } from '@ionic/angular';